anhinga/julia-notebooks/images-as-matrices/presentation/talk-proposal.md

-## Multplying monochrome images as matrices: A*B and softmax
+## Multiplying monochrome images as matrices: A*B and softmax

 ---